jacobcook1995/QMEECourseWork/Week3/README.txt

-run_Vector.sh: Bash script to run the Vectorize files TAutoCorr.R: R script that estimates the correlation of temperatures Mapping.R: R script that demonstrates how to make maps using R
+run_Vector.sh: Bash script to run the Vectorize files TAutoCorr.R: R script that estimates the correlation of temperatures Mapping.R: R script that demonstrates how to make maps using R PP_Lattice.R: R script that demonstrates saving plots as a pdf and saving data to a csv file PP_Regress.R: R script that performs a regression on data